HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 important any holes are blocked by the end of January at the latest.

-Lawn Fouling and Digging: It is important to remember that foxes are
+Lawn fouling and digging: It is important to remember that foxes are

 highly seasonal animals and the fact that you have foxes in your garden